themeghamind/themeghamind/README.md

 ### Hi there 👋 welcome to my page!

 My name is Megha (pronounced may-gha).
-I like building full stack consumer apps and reading about climate + dev tools.
+I like building full stack consumer apps and reading about climate + dev tools :)

 Wanna see more of what I've been reading, writing, and building lately? 📚 Check out [my website](https://www.meghajain.me/)